maoruiQa/phone_number_cracker/README.md

 # phone_number_cracker
-crack hc22000 files with the phone numbers quickly
+crack hc22000 files with phone numbers as passwords quickly
 # This script is very simple to use.
 for the detailed usage: